ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 ## Current Status (Rename this to a better title)

+Two project boards were made for group 30's `Chirp!` repository.
+One titled `ITU-BDSA2024-GROUP30 Chirp` containing all issues made from official task descriptions, and a second `Improvement board` for all the things that needed improving, fixing, or general nice to implement, but which weren't part of any task description.

+(Add pictures of both boards)

 XX issues have been completed, while N issues are still unresolved.
 Majority of these unresolved issues are related to testing.

+Insert 1st project board picture here:

-Insert picture here:
+Insert 2nd project board picture here:

+(Also write about this second board being created late in the process and therefore not containing that many issues.
+Maybe also mention that before the board was created, minor problems were written wherever we saw fit, sometimes in SCRUM meeting notes and sometimes elsewhere)

 ## Process of creating issues

-(OBS: the diagram is still prone to be changed).

-The overall process of creating and fulfilling the acceptance criteria of an issue is shown in the diagram further below.
+The process of creating issues, working on them until completion and merging them into the code on main, is shown in the diagram below.
+Following the diagram is a description on the set up of issues.

-Issues were titled as user stories following the guide-line below:
+![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-TeamWork-diagram.png)

+Issues on both project boards follow the same *User Story* setup for titleing and content description.
+All issues made from official task descriptions were additionally named after which session and task number they already had.
+For example, the task 1.b) "Add Pagination of Cheeps" from session 5, would be written as first the session number, then the task number and letter, and optionally a third number depending on how many issues will be made from the one task.
+So the issue title would start with **(5.1.b.1)** and then followed by a short user story title.

+Below is the guideline we used for writing titles: (exluding the numbering system)

     As a <ROLE>, I want <GOAL> [so that <BENEFIT>]
-All issues included a list of acceptance criteria, with varying degrees

-![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-TeamWork-diagram.png)
+Issues contain a list of acceptance criteria and depending on the original task, more sections with neccessary information such as "advice", "hints", or "pre-requisite" would be included.

+(Notes: should the section below the diagram be moved above it instead?)

 ---